HUST-EIC-AI-LAB/UCADI/README.md

 **Notice:**
 In `requirement.txt`, we use torch matches `cuda == 9.2.`

-If there are problems in using torch, it may be caused by version mismatch between torch and CUDA, please check your CUDA version by `cat /usr/local/cuda/version.txt`, and download the correct version of Pytorch from the official website(https://pytorch.org/).
+If there are problems in using torch, it may be caused by version mismatch between torch and CUDA, please check your CUDA version by `cat /usr/local/cuda/version.txt` , and download the correct version of Pytorch from the official website.

 **ATTENTION:**